 Redirect after logout

-Once the user's session has been invalidated and their tokens have been cleared from the browser, the browser is redirected to your account's After-logout path.
+Once the user's session has been invalidated and their tokens have been cleared from the browser, the browser is redirected to your workspace's After-logout path.

 If the user is not logged in and